Medical Malpractice: Who Can Be Sued?

 • Pharmacists

-In a medical malpractice suit, a plaintiff will need to prove the fault that led to a personal injury.
+In a medical malpractice suit, a plaintiff must prove the fault that led to a personal injury.
 This analysis relies on a healthcare professional's actions, but there are also situations where the hospital itself can be held responsible.

 Hospitals